Tinker Air Force Base

-Tinker Air Force Base (IATA: TIK, ICAO: KTIK, FAA LID: TIK) is a major United States Air Force base, with tenant U.S. Navy and other Department of Defense missions, located in Oklahoma County, Oklahoma, surrounded by Del City, Oklahoma City, and Midwest City.
+Tinker Air Force Base (IATA: TIK, ICAO: KTIK, FAA LID: TIK) is a major United States Air Force base, with tenant U.S. Navy and other Department of Defense missions, located in Oklahoma City, Oklahoma, adjacent to Del City and Midwest City.

 The base, originally known as the Midwest Air Depot, is named in honor of Oklahoma native Major General Clarence L. Tinker, the first Native American major general.

 Tinker is the headquarters of the Air Force Materiel Command's (AFMC) Oklahoma City Air Logistics Center (OC-ALC), which is the worldwide manager for a wide range of aircraft, engines, missiles, software and avionics and accessories components.
-The commander of Air Force Sustainment Center (AFSC) is Lieutenant General Tom D. Miller and the commander of the OC-ALC is Major General Jeffrey R. King.
+The commander of Air Force Sustainment Center (AFSC) is Lieutenant General Stacey T. Hawkins and the commander of the OC-ALC is Brigadier General Brian R. Moore.
 The host unit at Tinker is the 72nd Air Base Wing (72 ABW) which provides services and support for the Oklahoma City Air Logistics Center and its tenant organizations.
-The Wing and Installation Commander of Tinker Air Force Base is Colonel G. Hall Sebren Jr.
+The Wing and Installation Commander of Tinker Air Force Base is Colonel Abigail L. W. Ruscetta.

 History

 Tinker Air Force Base is named in honor of Major General Clarence L. Tinker.
 An Osage from Pawhuska, Oklahoma, he received his wings in 1921.
 He was a graduate of Wentworth Military Academy who went on to become the first major general of Native American descent in U.S. Army history.

 In 1926 he was awarded the Soldier's Medal for returning to his blazing aircraft to rescue a fellow officer.
 On 7 June 1942, he led a flight of B-24 Liberators on a long-range strike against Japanese forces on Wake Island during World War II.
-General Tinker was killed when his aircraft presumably crashed into the sea.
-At the time of his death, General Tinker was commander of the Hawaii-based Seventh Air Force.
+Tinker was killed when his aircraft presumably crashed into the sea.
+At the time of his death, Tinker was commander of the Hawaii-based Seventh Air Force.

 The base was originally called Midwest Air Depot and was renamed to honor Tinker.
+The creation of the base in Oklahoma City was in large part due to lobbying efforts by Stanley Draper.

 Several of the base's access gates are named in honor of persons with historic ties to the base or to Oklahoma.
 On 9 May 1997, base officials placed the following names: